 This convening brings together professional artists, practising Buddhists, and scholars from a range of disciplines to better understand Buddhist influences in contemporary art in North America.

 In the 1950s, Mark Tobey, a Seattle artist with strong ties to Victoria, championed the work of Japanese-American artists, including Paul Horiuchi, also represented in AGGV’s collection.
 He later influenced major artists such as Jackson Pollock.
 As such, he’s a link between Buddhism and 20th Century abstract art.

-Ensô painted by the accomplished, 20th century, Zen master Inaba Shinden depicts a symbol central to Zen meditative practice.
+Ensô (featured image above) painted by the accomplished, 20th century, Zen master Inaba Shinden depicts a symbol central to Zen meditative practice.
 The ensô, meaning “circle”, is one of the most common subjects of Japanese calligraphy.

 Collecting is often regarded as a fundamental and universal human instinct and an activity shared by all cultures around the globe.
 The history of collecting has been written in great detail by many scholars, and include the cultures of ancient Greece and Rome, medieval and Renaissance Europe, Edo Japan, the Ming and Qing dynasties of […]